-Micro IVF at Fertility Institute of Texas San Antonio
+Micro IVF at Texas Fertility Center of New Braunfels San Antonio

 Micro IVF produces ovarian stimulation through the use of either oral medication alone or a combination of oral medications, such as Clomiphene, and low levels of injectable FSH (follicle-stimulating hormone).
 Micro IVF is also called minimal stimulation IVF, mini IVF and mild IVF.
 Some couples choose it because it reduces the medication costs of IVF.